agentify-sh/safeexec/README.md

 # SafeExec: Destructive Command Interceptor

-**SafeExec** is a Bash-based safety layer designed to protect VPS servers from accidental or hallucinated destructive commands run by AI agents (like Codex/GPT) or human operators.
+**SafeExec** is a Bash-based safety layer designed to protect debian servers or Mac OSX from accidental or hallucinated destructive commands run by AI agents (like Codex/GPT) or human operators.

 It intercepts dangerous commands (like `rm -rf` or `git reset --hard`) and enforces an interactive **confirmation gate** via `/dev/tty`.
 This prevents automated scripts or piped commands from bypassing safety checks.